ultrondevelopments/pdftool/FINAL-SETUP.md

-# PDF Merger Chrome Extension - Final Setup
+# PDF Merger Chrome Extension - Setup

-## 🎯 What's Fixed
+## 🎯 Features

 ✅ **No More CSP Errors** - All JavaScript moved to external files
 ✅ **No Inline Scripts** - Completely compliant with Chrome extension security